DHANUNJAY965/CryptoPulse/README.md

-# CryptoPulse: Cryptocurrency Tracking & Alert Platform
+# CryptoAlert: Cryptocurrency Tracking & Alert Platform

 ## Project Overview

-CryptoPulse is a comprehensive cryptocurrency tracking and notification platform built with Next.js, MongoDB, CoinGecko API, and Kestra for automated notifications.
+CryptoAlert is a comprehensive cryptocurrency tracking and notification platform built with Next.js, MongoDB, CoinGecko API, and Kestra for automated notifications.

 ## Features